abelardopardo/ontask_b/docs_src/Install/index.rst

   Default: `plugins`

 ``DJANGO_SETTINGS_MODULE``
   Python expression pointing to the configuration script or initial module (python file) to execute on start up.
-Two of these modules are provided in the folder ``ontask/settings``.
+Two of these modules are provided in the folder ``settings``.
 The file ``development.py`` provides definitions recommended for a development environment.
 The file ``production.py`` provides the suggested definitions for a production deployment.
 Both scripts load the definitions in the module ``base.py``.
 These scripts contain configuration definitions described in :ref:`configuration_script`.

-  Default: ``ontask.settings.production``
+  Default: ``settings.production``

 ``DOMAIN_NAME``
   Host name used to serve the application.